lyricallytech/General_Assembly_Python/README.md

 # Welcome to 'Rïf's Caribbean Social!
 # Your local favorite West Indian restaurant
-# This project is a restaurant app that prints a men, takes an order from a customer, and then finally prints their total due.
+# This project is a restaurant app that prints a menu, takes an order from a customer, and then finally prints their total due.

 # Class #1: Menu
     # Class #1 Methods: